UnixJunkie/molenc/README.md

-# molenc
+# Introduction

-Molecular encoder using rdkit and OCaml.
+MolEnc: a molecular encoder using rdkit and OCaml.

-The implemented fingerprint is J-L Faulon's "Signature Molecular Descriptor" (SFP[1]).
+The implemented fingerprint is J-L Faulon's "Signature Molecular Descriptor" (SMD[1]).
 This is an unfolded-counted chemical fingerprint.
 Such fingerprints are less lossy than famous chemical fingerprints like ECFP4.
-SFP encoding doesn't introduce feature collisions upon encoding.
+SMD encoding doesn't introduce feature collisions upon encoding.
 Also, a feature dictionary is created at encoding time.
-This disctionary can be used later on to map a given feature index to an atom environment.
+This dictionary can be used later on to map a given feature index to an atom environment.

-We recommend using a radius of zero to one (molenc_d -r 0:1 ...) or zero to two.
+We recommend using a radius of zero to one (molenc.sh -r 0:1 ...) or zero to two.

 Currently, the fingerprint can be run using atom types